OUR RANGE OF SERVICES

 CTS IN NUMBERS

 We completed our first translation project in 1998.
-Since then, we have provided translations to over 18,000 companies and private individuals worldwide.
+Since then, we have provided Chinese translation services to over 18,000 companies and private individuals worldwide.

 337M